-A degree audit created in Degree Works is not official notification of completion of degree or certificate requirements.
+\A degree audit created in Degree Works is not official notification of completion of degree or certificate requirements.

-INTRODUCTION TO ACADEMIC PROGRAMS
+ACADEMIC PROGRAMS

-Las Positas College is authorized by the Board of Governors of the California Community Colleges to confer the Associate of Arts degree, Associate of Science degree, and Certificate of Achievement upon students who complete the necessary requirements.
-Career certificates are not transcripted and provide industry-based professional development.
+Las Positas College is authorized by the Board of Governors of the California Community Colleges to confer the Associate in Arts for Transfer degree, Associate in Science for Transfer degree, Associate of Arts degree, Associate of Science degree, Certificate of Achievement, Certificate of Completion, and Certificate of Competency upon students who complete the necessary requirements.
+The Certificate of Accomplishment is not transcripted and provides industry-based professional development.
 The following is a listing of academic programs currently offered at Las Positas College.

-- Associate of Arts (AA)
+Associate of Arts (AA)

 - Associate of Science (AS)

 - Associate in Arts for Transfer (AAT)

 - Associate in Science for Transfer (AST)